jtriley/StarCluster/docs/sphinx/manual/configuration.rst

     mount_path=/scratch2
     partition=2

-StarCluster by default attempts to mount the first partition in the volume onto the master node.
+StarCluster by default attempts to mount either the entire drive or the first partition in the volume onto the master node.
 It is possible to use a different partition by configuring a **partition** setting in your **[volume]** section as in the *myvoldata2-alternate* example above.

-After defininig one or more **[volume]** sections, you then need to add them to a *cluster template* in order to use them.
+After defining one or more **[volume]** sections, you then need to add them to a *cluster template* in order to use them.
 To do this, specify the **[volume]** section name(s) in the **volumes** setting in one or more of your *cluster templates*.
 For example, to use both myvoldata1 and myvoldata2 from the above example in a *cluster template* called *smallcluster*: